wheelerjoshua/now_i_know/til.md

 -- 09-29-21:
 I learned that the solution I come up with might not always be the most efficient or simple and to always pay attention to your table for undesired duplicates.

+-- 09-30-21:
+I learned how complicated environment setup could potentially become.
+A simple misinterpretation of where something is installing can interrupt the entire process.
+Being able to identify where homebrew is installing may enable a more streamlined effort in future environment setups.
+I also learned broadly about how powerful jupyter notebook is and what can be done with it.